aiven/terraform-provider-aiven/docs/resources/pg.md

         executing command for each active session.
         * `track_commit_timestamp` - (Optional) Record commit time of transactions
         * `track_functions` - (Optional) Enables tracking of function call counts and time used.
+        * `track_io_timing` - (Optional) Enables timing of database I/O calls.
+This parameter is off by default, because it will repeatedly query the operating system for the current time, which may cause significant overhead on some platforms.
         * `wal_sender_timeout` - (Optional) Terminate replication connections that are inactive for longer than this amount of time, in milliseconds.
         * `wal_writer_delay` - (Optional) WAL flush interval in milliseconds.
 Note that setting this value